 If the EPDC driver is searching for a firmware waveform file that matches the names of one of the default waveform files (see preceding chapter), it will choose the default firmware files that are built into the BSP over any firmware file that has been added in the firmware search path.
-Thus, if you leave the BSP so that it builds those default firmware files into the OS image, be sure to use a panel name other than those associated with the default firmware files, since those default waveform files will be preferred and selected over a new waveform file placed in the firmware search path.
+Thus, if you leave the BSP so that it uses the default firmware files, be sure to use a panel name other than those associated with the default firmware files, since those default waveform files will be preferred and selected over a new waveform file placed in the firmware search path.

-10.3.5 EPDC Panel Initialization
+6.2.4.1.2.5 EPDC Panel Initialization

 The framebuffer driver will not typically (see note below for exceptions) go through any hardware initialization steps when the framebuffer driver module is loaded.
 Instead, a subsequent user mode call must be made to request that the driver initialize itself for a specific EPD panel.
-To initialize the EPDC hardware and E Ink panel, an FBIOPUT_VSCREENINFO ioctl call must be made, with the xres and yres fields of the fb_var_screeninfo parameter set to match the X and Y resolution of a supported E Ink panel type.
-To ensure that the EPDC driver receives the initialization request, the activate field of the fb_var_screeninfo parameter should be set to FB_ACTIVATE_FORCE.
+To initialize the EPDC hardware and E Ink panel, an FBIOPUT\VSCREENINFO ioctl call must be made, with the xres and yres fields of the fb\var\screeninfo parameter set to match the X and Y resolution of a supported E Ink panel type.
+To ensure that the EPDC driver receives the initialization request, the activate field of the fb\var\screeninfo parameter should be set to FB\ACTIVATE\FORCE.

 The exception is when the FB Console driver is included in the kernel.
-When the EPDC driver registers the framebuffer device, the FB Console driver will subsequently make an FBIOPUT_VSCREENINFO ioctl call.
+When the EPDC driver registers the framebuffer device, the FB Console driver will subsequently make an FBIOPUT\VSCREENINFO ioctl call.
 This will in turn initialize the EPDC panel.

-10.3.6 Grayscale Framebuffer Selection
+6.2.4.1.2.6 Grayscale Framebuffer Selection

 The EPDC framebuffer driver supports the use of 8-bit grayscale (Y8) and 8-bit inverted grayscale (Y8 inverted) pixel formats for the framebuffer (in addition to the more common RGB565 pixel format).
-In order to configure the framebuffer format as 8-bit grayscale, the application would call the FBIOPUT_VSCREENINFO framebuffer ioctl.
-This ioctl takes an fb_var_screeninfo pointer as a parameter.
+In order to configure the framebuffer format as 8-bit grayscale, the application would call the FBIOPUT\VSCREENINFO framebuffer ioctl.
+This ioctl takes an fb\var\screeninfo pointer as a parameter.
 This parameter specifies the attributes of the framebuffer and allows the application to request changes to the framebuffer format.
-There are two key members of the fb_var_screeninfo parameter that must be set in order to request a change to 8-bit grayscale format: bits_per_pixel and grayscale. bits_per_pixel must be set to 8 and grayscale must be set to one of the 2 valid grayscale format values: GRAYSCALE_8BIT or GRAYSCALE_8BIT_INVERTED.
+There are two key members of the fb\var\screeninfo parameter that must be set in order to request a change to 8-bit grayscale format: bits\per\pixel and grayscale. bits\per\pixel must be set to 8 and grayscale must be set to one of the 2 valid grayscale format values: GRAYSCALE\8BIT\INVERTED.